flossely/deadbeef/README.md

 # Deadbeef
-A lightweight, compact and easy-to-use web-based media player.
+A lightweight, compact and easy-to-use web-based audio player.